 Manuscript Submission and Review

-- case studies (which may be accompanied by commentary on the case);
+- case studies (with roughly 400-word case descriptions, which may be accompanied by one or more 600-word commentaries on the case)

-- personal narratives about the ethics of providing health care (for our In Practice column); and
+- personal narratives, limited to about 1600 words, about the ethics of providing health care (for the Report‘s In Practice column)

-Most articles and empirical reviews accepted for publication are no longer than 6,000 words, and short essays no longer than 2,400 words.
-Shorter work is encouraged.
 Tables and figures should be kept to a minimum.
 References should be restricted to the most pertinent, up-to-date sources; heavily referenced manuscripts are not preferred.
-For case studies, descriptions should be about 400 words, and commentaries should be no more than 650 words.
-Brief commentaries should be no longer than 800 words.
 (Commentaries for Perspective, which appears on the inside back cover, are typically commissioned.)
-Essays for the In Practice column should be no more than 1600 words.
 Book review essays are usually commissioned, but unsolicited manuscripts will be considered and should be no longer than 1,600 words and have no endnotes; page numbers for quotations in book reviews should be provided parenthetically in the text.

 In matters of grammar and usage, the Report refers to the Chicago Manual of Style (although for purposes of review, manuscripts need not conform to this).
 Authors’ instructions for formatting endnotes are available below.